RichardBrayCourses/aws01-introduction/README.md

 - Node.js
 - git (including the git credential manager)
 - Visual Studio Code
-- AWS CLI
+- AWS Command Line Interface ("CLI")
-- AWS CDK
+- AWS CDK Command Line Interface
 - pnpm (package manager)

 Later on in the course we will also use: